JJS-Laboratories/nc-fusion/README.md

 # To do:

-- Fix the auto-update (if you don't have internet access the program will delete on startup , and will be unable to re-download)
+- Fix the auto-update (if you don't have internet access, the program will delete on startup, and then wont be able to re-download properly)